flenniken/statictea/docs/runFunction.md

 # cmpString

 Compares two utf8 strings a and b.
 When a equals b return 0, when a is greater than b return 1 and when a is less than b return -1.
-Optionally Ignore case.
+Optionally ignore case.

 ```nim
 func cmpString(a, b: string; insensitive: bool = false): int